khchen/winim/tcclib/readme.md

 ## How to Add the Resource Files

-*winim* program links winim32.res or winim64.res by default to force Windows system using ComCtl32.dll version 6 (aka enabling the Visual Styles).
+Winim module links winim32.res or winim64.res by default to force Windows system using ComCtl32.dll version 6, aka enabling the Visual Styles (Since Winim 3.0, you can add -d:noRes to disable it).

 Tiny C Compiler supports COFF format res file.
 However, the problem is it supports only one res file.
 So, if you add another resource file